Representation (Engagement) Agreement to Establish Attorney/Client Relationship

 On behalf of Miller IP Law LLC (the “Firm”), we are pleased to have the opportunity to assist you with intellectual property legal services.

 This General Terms document describes the general terms governing our attorney-client relationship.
-The General Terms document will exist in conjunction with a Project Terms document describing the service-specific terms governing a project we create for you when requested.
-Together, the General Terms document and the Project Terms document constitute a Representation Agreement.
+The General Terms document will exist in conjunction with the Project Invoice describing the services being provided.
+Together, the General Terms document and the Project Invoice constitute a Representation Agreement.

 Acceptance & Execution

 There is no need to sign or return this Representation Agreement.
 Instead, this Representation Agreement will execute when you deposit funds for legal services with the Firm or fill out a patent or trademark invention description form, which will confirm your acceptance of the representation terms described herein.

 We would be happy to assist with you with our intellectual property services that you determine best suit your needs.
 We will create new projects for each intellectual property service you request and will typically send you information and terms specific for those services at that time.
 The general representation terms specified when a new project is created for a requested service will govern.